Cottonwood Water and Sanitation District

 REBATES FOR LOW FLOW FIXTURES

-Water is a pressure resource in Colorado.
+Water is a precious resource in Colorado.
 The District provides rebates to customers that upgrade appliances and fixtures that include:

 To receive your rebate complete the Rebate Request Form with the appropriate documentation and submit the request to the District office.
 Rebate may not exceed the price of the item purchased and you must include a copy of the item receipt in order to obtain this rebate.